Canary-Prism/slavacord/README.md

 }
 ```

-currently in this example the Autocompleter method is responsible for taking the passed partial input into consideration when returning suggestions. i'll probably make a utility method that filters for only the suggestions that match the input later

 if your autocompleter method is in the same class as your command method, the syntax is slightly more convenient
 you are allowed to only specify the autocompleter's method name, and your autocompleter method is allowed to be non-static as long as you passed in an instance to the command handler when registering your Commands class
 ```java